 The Conservancy's acquisition strategy evaluates opportunities that will allow for increased recreation activities, habitat protection, interpretive and cultural facilities, environmental interpretation as well as park-related economic sustainability.
 Working in conjunction with three primary agencies: California State Parks, State Lands Commission, and the Baldwin Hills Regional Conservation Authority (a joint powers authority, or JPA), the Conservancy will continue to optimize relationships, expertise and financial resources to engage in a manageable acquisition strategy.
 Since the majority of the remaining open space in the Baldwin Hills is encumbered with active oil extraction infrastructure, and under current conditions oil and gas production could continue for more than thirty years, the Conservancy must remain flexible in its approach.
 A thorough economic evaluation of all viable options for financing and acquiring property interests in the Baldwin Hills has been developed as an integral part of strategy formulation and to ensure the optimum use of available funding resources.
 Since the implementation of new ordinances by the County of Los Angeles in 2008, ongoing dialog with the field operator, landowners and community stakeholders has been fostered through a Community Advisory Panel.
 Conservancy participation in these public meetings has resulted in an increased stakeholder understanding of the complex issues related to development of mineral resources, land and water conservation, and public confidence in the long term compatibility of land use in the area.
 Acquiring surface rights for parcels within the active oil field insures the land is protected for future park use.
 However, the vast majority of the parcels will remain inaccessible until it is feasible to arrange for improvements that do not interfere with operator and mineral holder interests.
-The approach applied by land trusts for successful preservation of privately owned active agricultural land utilizes acquisition options that include purchasing conservation easements and offering other mutually agreeable incentives for landowners to become willing sellers.
+The approach applied by land trusts for successful preservation of privately owned active agricultural land utilizes acquisition options that include developing conservation easements.
+Efforts to develop a suite of easement options that create revenue generating preservation mechanisms such as wetlands or native chaparral within the developed areas may create the proper incentive for landowners to either become land stewards or willing sellers.
+The goal of the easements is to structure a palatable tool to aid landowners in monetizing their property's surface while creating an environmental benefit consistent with the preservation objectives of the Conservancy.
+The implementation of the conservation project could be achieved independent of the Conservancy, with a private or public company selected by the landowner handling the terms of payment and management of conserved land.
 This model is being adapted for use within the Conservancy's acquisition strategy.